devinsays/options-framework-plugin/readme.txt

 1. An example of the "Advanced Options" tag in the "Options Check" theme using this plugin.

 == Changelog ==

+= 0.5 =

+* Fixed errors when more than one multicheck options is used
+* Updated optionsframework_setdefaults so defaults actually save on first run
+* Require that all options have lowercase alphanumeric ids
+* Added link to options from the WordPress admin bar

 = 0.4 =